diegoldn/hackintosh-project/README.md

 If you try to just copy/paste the thing, you won't have any luck.
 First there are personal files that need to be created from your target hardware.
 Other is because each system has its own differences.
 So if you're trying to do this the fast way, my advice to you is just buy a new Mac from Apple.

+I've followed the AMD OS X Vanilla Guide [here](https://vanilla.amd-osx.com)

+I have no credits for this, besides this document that can help you a lot if your hardware is same as mine.

+All credits to the guys at AMD OS X Vanilla Guide :heart

+So the purpose here is to create an hackintosh from Catalina 10.15.3 with OpenCore bootloader.

 #### 1. HARDWARE

 List of the hardware I'm using:

     - Case Extended ATX NZXT Ht700i w/Black Window
     - Power Supply: NZXT E650 Digital 650W 80 PLUS Gold Full Modular Black